aelkz/wildfly-hystrix-sample/README.md

 	$ ab -n 100 http://payroll-app-hystrix-wildfly.127.0.0.1.nip.io/payroll

-Hystrix dashboard will show if the circuit is open or closed during the execution of the test.
+Hystrix dashboard will show if the circuit is opened or closed during the execution of the test.